joaopalmeiro/memcached.github.io/content/features/flashstorage.md

 `-o ext_path=/data/file:5G` this is enough to get you started.
 See `memcached --help` for other options.
 This wiki will update with more details on what the options do, but most users should be able to use a minimal subset of options.
 If you have a very high performance setup, feel free to reach out and we can walk you through a configuration.

 The above creates an external cache of 5 gigabytes.
-Due to how the shim works, you wil not be able to actually store 5 gigabytes due to fragmentation over time.
+Due to how the shim works, you will not be able to actually store 5 gigabytes due to fragmentation over time.
 Background jobs will attempt to keep fragmentation in check.

 ## How safe is this really?

 I test pretty aggressively while developing features.
 The general stability of memcached should attest to a high quality.
-This feature is still in an experimental tages, but has had a good amount of baking time for the operations it does support.
+This feature is still in an experimental stage, but has had a good amount of baking time for the operations it does support.
 Keep in mind that many features are disabled for items sent to disk (incr/decr/append/prepend)

 ---